Jawilkes232/random-dad-jokes/README.md

 ## Contribution Guidelines:

-If you would like to contribute to this project feel free to follow the [Getting Started Section](#getting-started)
+If you would like to contribute to this project feel free to follow the [Getting Started Section](#getting-started).
+Then after you have made the changes you would like to submit, feel free to submit a [pull request](https://github.com/Jawilkes232/random-dad-jokes/pulls)!